 HenGear Nesting Box

-- Galvanized metal construction stands up to corrosion and wear.
+- Galvanized metal construction stands up to wear-and-tear and does not rot.

 - Reversible tray allows flockmasters to choose which direction eggs roll-out.

 - Hinged back door for night time access to evict roosting hens.

 - Fold-up perch prevents hens from roosting in (and soiling) the boxes at night.

 - Curtained nesting area provides ample privacy and security from the hens.

 - Extra wide removable nesting pad.
 A plastic, ease to clean bedding replacement.
 Covers the laying and collection compartments to reduce soiling of the eggs.

 - Accommodates up to 20 hens throughout the day

 - Accommodates up to 32 hens throughout the day